coffee-proj/.github/README.md

+# Hi there 👋

-# The Coffee Project Description
+It is Coffee Project description repo.